eyasir329/CP_Archive/09_number_theory/1_modular_arithmetic/README.md

 Lastly, the hour an integer a corresponds to on a modulus m clock, equivalently the remainder of the division a ÷ m, can be written in <b>modular remainder form</b> as -> a mod m
 (notice the omission of parentheses around the modular suffix) and is sometimes referred to as the <b>modular residue</b> of a (mod m).

 -> when dividing a number a with a number n, you would get a quotient q and a remainder r.
-These numbers would satisfy the identity a = nq + r, with 0 ≤ r < b.
+These numbers would satisfy the identity a = nq + r, with 0 ≤ r < b. then, gcd(a,n) = gcd(q,r)
 </pre>

 <pre>